-Regular eye examinations are important for maintaining eye health.
-An eye exam is also the first step for someone interested in wearing contact lenses.
+Regular eye examinations are important for maintaining eye health and are the first step for someone interested in wearing contact lenses.
 Eye examinations for contact lenses are called contact lens fittings, and they are different than regular eye exams.
 During a contact lens fitting, your eye care provider will determine what contact lens is right for you depending on the shape and size of your eye, as well as your lifestyle needs.
 Contact lens fittings are mandatory for anyone interested in wearing contacts, even people who do not have a vision problem and just want to wear color contacts.

 To set up an eye exam, you’ll need to contact an optometrist or ophthalmologist.
-When you schedule your eye exam, be sure to ask if your eye care provider will give you a copy of your contact lens prescription after your exam.
-Many eye care providers are reluctant to release prescriptions.
-If your eye care provider’s office will not release prescriptions, you might want to find another office.
+When you schedule your eye exam, be sure to remind your eye care provider to give you a copy of your contact lens prescription after your exam – they’re legally required to do so.
 Having a copy of your contact lens prescription allows you to purchase contacts any place you choose and to shop around for the best prices.

 Ophthalmologists, optometrists and opticians receive varying levels of training and have different responsibilities as eye care providers.

 An Eye M.D. is an ophthalmologist, a medical doctor who specializes in eye and vision care.
-Eye M.D.s are specially trained to provide the full spectrum of eye care, from prescribing glasses and contact lenses to complex and delicate eye surgery.
-Many Eye M.D.s are also involved in scientific research into the causes and cures for eye diseases and vision problems.
-In addition to four years of medical school and one year of internship, every Eye M.D. spends a minimum of three years of residency (hospital-based training) in ophthalmology.
-During residency, Eye M.D.s receive special training in all aspects of eye care, including prevention, diagnosis and medical and surgical treatment of eye conditions and diseases.
-Often, an Eye M.D. spends an additional one to two years training in a sub-specialty, that is, a specific area of eye care (for example, glaucoma or pediatric ophthalmology.)
-Many (but not all) Eye M.D.s are board certified.
-A board certified Eye M.D. has passed a rigorous two-part examination given by the American Board of Ophthalmology designed to assess his/her knowledge, experience and skills.
+Ophthalmologists are specially trained to provide the full spectrum of eye care, from prescribing glasses and contact lenses to complex and delicate eye surgery.
+Many ophthalmologists are also involved in scientific research into the causes and cures for eye diseases and vision problems.
+In addition to four years of medical school and one year of internship, every ophthalmologist spends a minimum of three years of residency (hospital-based training) in ophthalmology.
+During residency, ophthalmologists receive special training in all aspects of eye care, including prevention, diagnosis and medical and surgical treatment of eye conditions and diseases.
+Often, an ophthalmologist spends an additional one to two years training in a sub-specialty, that is, a specific area of eye care (for example, glaucoma or pediatric ophthalmology.)
+Many (but not all) ophthalmologists are board-certified.
+A board-certified ophthalmologist has passed a rigorous two-part examination given by the American Board of Ophthalmology designed to assess his/her knowledge, experience and skills.
 The following are sub-specialties in ophthalmology: